h0useofdupree/elegant-grub/README.md

 _If no options are used, a user interface `dialog` will show up instead_

-### Examples:
+#### Examples

 - Install mountain theme on 2k display device:

 ```sh
 sudo ./install.sh -t mountain -s 2k
 ```

 - Install wave theme into /boot/grub/themes:

 ```sh
 sudo ./install.sh -b -t wave
 ```

 - Uninstall mountain theme:

 ```sh
 sudo ./install.sh -r -t mountain
 ```

-## Issues / tweaks:
+## Issues / tweaks

 ### Correcting display resolution:

 - On the grub screen, press `c` to enter the command line
 - Enter `vbeinfo` or `videoinfo` to check available resolutions
 - Open `/etc/default/grub`, and edit `GRUB_GFXMODE=[height]x[width]x32` to match your resolution
 - Finally, run `grub-mkconfig -o /boot/grub/grub.cfg` to update your grub config

-### Setting a custom background:
+### Setting a custom background

 - Make sure you have `imagemagick` installed, or at least something that provides `convert`
 - Find the resolution of your display, and make sure your background matches the resolution
   - 1920x1080 >> 1080p
   - 2560x1440 >> 2k
   - 3840x2160 >> 4k
 - Place your custom background inside the root of the project, and name it `background.jpg`
 - Run the installer like normal, but with -s `[YOUR_RESOLUTION]` and -t `[THEME]` and -i `[ICON]`
   - Make sure to replace `[YOUR_RESOLUTION]` with your resolution and `[THEME]` with the theme

-## Contributing:
+## Contributing

 - If you made changes to icons, or added a new one:
   - Delete the existing icon, if there is one
   - Run `cd assets; ./render-all.sh`
 - Create a pull request from your branch or fork
 - If any issues occur, report then to the [issue](issues) page

 ## Preview:

 ![preview-01](preview-01.jpg?raw=true)
 ![preview-02](preview-02.jpg?raw=true)
 ![preview-03](preview-03.jpg?raw=true)